Edgar Kaiser, age 5, would call out to a gregarious Black laborer named James A. Shaw with those words.

 The year was 1913.
 The site was a work camp where the toddler would often live, sleeping in a car or a tent, with his parents, Henry and Bess Kaiser.
 Little Edgar’s affection for riding on Shaw’s shoulders, calling out “Tote, Tote!” when he’d see Shaw, earned Jimmy the nickname “Tote,” or sometimes “Totem,” for the rest of his life.

-This was in the early years of Henry Kaiser’s fledgling road-building business — long before he became the great 20th century industrialist who gained fame building highways, dams, and World War II ships.
+This was in the early years of Henry Kaiser’s fledgling road-building business — long before he became the great 20th-century industrialist who gained fame building highways, dams, and World War II ships.

 And Totem Shaw’s story, as recorded in historic archives, helps shed light on both Henry and Edgar Kaiser’s later reputations as businessmen who understood the value of workforce diversity and, in their personal lives, moved beyond racial divides decades before the rest of the country.

-Born in 1879, Shaw was not quite two years older than Henry J. and represents the earliest documented friendship between the Kaisers and a person of African heritage.
+Born in 1879, Shaw was not quite 2 years older than Henry J. and represents the earliest documented friendship between the Kaisers and a person of African heritage.
 Shaw’s is a powerful story that helps explain why Henry Kaiser was open to hiring minority workers.

-Shaw was Kaiser’s first black employee, hired several years before Kaiser even formed his own company.
+Shaw was Kaiser’s first Black employee, hired several years before Kaiser even formed his own company.
 He actually was hired by A. B. Ordway, Kaiser’s very first employee, when they were working for another company paving part of Post Street in Spokane, Wash., about 1909.
 Kaiser was general superintendent and Ordway was foreman.

 One day Shaw walked up to the Post Street paving gang and asked Ordway for a job.
 According to Gordon Barteau, a Portland Oregonian newspaper reporter who wrote a profile of Shaw in 1943, “Ordway sized Tote up and said he thought Tote looked kind of runty for a job like that.”